 - Budget your time so you can finish before time expires. - Spend about 1 minute per question.
-This would result in completing 125 questions in 125 minutes to give you 25 minutes to review your answers and questions that you have marked. - Ignore the answer choices so that they will not affect your precise reading of the question. - Only one answer option is best.
+This would result in completing 125 questions in 125 minutes to give you 25 minutes to review your answers and questions that you have marked. - Read the question carefully to discover exactly what is being asked. - Focusing on what is required allows you to - Reject extraneous information - Concentrate on relevant facts - Proceed directly to determining the best answer - Be careful!
+The requirement may be an exception that features a negative word. - When possible, and in particular for short questions, decide the correct answer before looking at the answer choices. - Read the answer choices, paying attention to small details. - Only one answer option is best.
 In the MCQs, four answer choices are presented, and you know one of them is correct.
 The remaining choices are distractors and are meant to appear correct at first glance.
 They are called distractors for a reason.
-Eliminate them as quickly as you can. - In computational items, the distractors are carefully calculated to be the result of common mistakes.
-Be careful and double-check your computations if time permits. - Read the question carefully to discover exactly what is being asked. - Focusing on what is required allows you to - Reject extraneous information - Concentrate on relevant facts - Proceed directly to determining the best answer - Be careful!
-The requirement may be an exception that features a negative word. - Decide the correct answer before looking at the answer choices. - Read the answer choices, paying attention to small details. - Even if an answer choice appears to be correct, do not skip the remaining answer choices.
+Eliminate them as quickly as you can. - In computational items, the distractors often are the result of common mistakes.
+Be careful and double-check your computations if time permits. - Even if an answer choice appears to be correct, do not skip the remaining answer choices.
 Each choice requires consideration because you are looking for the best answer provided. - Tip: Treat each answer choice like a true/false question as you analyze it. - Be careful choosing answer choices that include absolutes such as "always" or "never." - Often an answer choice is a correct statement but is outside the scope of the question.
 For example, a question may ask for procedures, and the incorrect answer choices are procedures, albeit not the correct procedures for the topic.